 BDMLR Marine Mammal Medic Training Course

 The course is a full day's session, usually with 20-30 delegates.
 The course fee is £90 - this includes your first year’s supporter’s fee and third party insurance while on a rescue.
+You do not need to be a diver and the minimum age for volunteers is 16 years old.

 The morning lecture session

 This session usually starts at 9.30am (sometimes earlier at specific venues - please check when booking) with an introductory talk from one of the course directors and a short video showing the work of BDMLR.
-Three lectures are then given by the course directors.
+Three lectures are then given by the course trainers.

 The first lecture is on marine mammal biology and sea and cetacean (whale, dolphin and porpoise) identification.